Alistair Darling: Chancellor of the Exchequer

-On 28 June 2007, the new Prime Minister Gordon Brown appointed Darling Chancellor of the Exchequer, a promotion widely anticipated in the media.
-Journalists observed that three of Darling's four junior ministers at the Treasury (Angela Eagle, Jane Kennedy and Kitty Ussher) were female and dubbed his team, "Darling's Darlings".
+On 28 June 2007, the new prime minister and former chancellor of the Exchequer Gordon Brown promoted Darling to replace himself as chancellor, a promotion widely anticipated in the media.
+Journalists observed that three of Darling's four junior ministers at the Treasury (Angela Eagle, Jane Kennedy and Kitty Ussher) were female, and dubbed his team "Darling's Darlings".

 In September 2007, for the first time since 1860, there was a run on a British bank, Northern Rock.
-Although the Bank of England and the Financial Services Authority have jurisdiction in such cases, ultimate authority for deciding on financial support for a bank in exceptional circumstances rests with the Chancellor of the Exchequer.
-The 2007 subprime mortgage financial crisis had caused a liquidity crisis in the UK banking industry, and Northern Rock was unable to borrow as required by its business model.
+Although the Bank of England and the Financial Services Authority have jurisdiction in such cases, ultimate authority for deciding on financial support for a bank in exceptional circumstances rests with the chancellor.
+The 2007 subprime mortgage crisis had caused a liquidity crisis in the UK banking industry, and Northern Rock was unable to borrow as required by its business model.
 Darling authorised the Bank of England to lend Northern Rock funds to cover its liabilities and provided an unqualified taxpayers' guarantee of the deposits of savers in Northern Rock to try to stop the run.
-Northern Rock borrowed up to £20bn from the Bank of England, and Darling was criticised for becoming sucked into a position where so much public money was tied up in a private company.
+Northern Rock borrowed up to £20 billion from the Bank of England, and Darling was criticised for becoming sucked into a position where so much public money was tied up in a private company.

-In March 2008, Darling's Budget was criticised in a media campaign spread by a social networking site.
+In March 2008, Darling's budget was criticised in a media campaign spread by a social networking site.
 Amid anger at the rise in alcohol duties, James Hughes, a landlord in Edinburgh (where Darling's constituency was based) symbolically barred Darling from his pub, and a passing reporter from the Edinburgh Evening News ran the story.
 A Facebook group was created, leading dozens of pubs across Britain to follow Hughes, barring Darling from their pubs.
 The story was eventually picked up by most national press and broadcast media in Britain, and David Cameron, Leader of the Opposition at the time, cited the movement at Prime Minister's Questions on 26 March.

 Budgets

 On 12 March 2008, Darling gave his first budget in the House of Commons.

 On 22 April 2009, Darling delivered his second budget speech in the House of Commons.
 To stimulate the motor industry, a £2,000 allowance was announced for a car more than 10 years old, if it was traded in for a new car.
 A 50% tax band was announced for earners of over £150,000 to start the following tax year.

-Darling also announced that Personal allowance would be tapered down by £1 for every £2 earned above £100,000 until it reached zero.
-This resulted in an anomalous effective marginal tax rate of 60% above £100,000, with the marginal tax rate returning to 40% for incomes above £112,950.
+Darling also announced that personal allowance would be tapered down by £1 for every £2 earned above £100,000 until it reached zero which resulted in an anomalous effective marginal tax rate of 60% above £100,000, with the marginal tax rate returning to 40% for incomes above £112,950.

-Gordon Brown confirmed on 10 March 2010 that Alistair Darling would deliver his final Third budget before the general election, which was delivered on 24 March 2010.
+Gordon Brown confirmed on 10 March 2010 that Darling would deliver his final third budget before the general election, which was delivered on 24 March 2010.